antecedent/patchwork/README.md

 ### Path Exclusion

-If we do not want a certain file or directory to be preprocessed, we can instruct Patchwork to exclude it:
+If want a certain file or directory not to be preprocessed, we can instruct Patchwork to exclude it:

 	Patchwork\exclude("/home/user/a-php-library/"); # do not forget the trailing slash!
 	Patchwork\exclude("/home/user/another-php-library/file.php");

 ## Final Notes

 If you happen to discover any bugs in Patchwork, please do not hesitate to report them [here](http://github.com/antecedent/patchwork/issues).
-Note that this also applies to any grammatical errors, factual discrepancies or invalid code samples that may have appeared in this document.
-Suggestions are definitely welcome as well.
+This also applies to any grammatical errors, factual discrepancies or invalid code samples that may have appeared in this document.
+And, of course, suggestions are welcome as well.

-Thanks for your interest!
+Thank you for your interest!